nHellstrom/di-feed-reader/README.md

 # RSS feed reader

 A simple web app that continously reads and presents the 10 most recent news items from Dagens Industri's RSS feed.
+It was built using React.

 ## How to run
-"npm run start" in the console to start up a dev instance
+"npm install" followed by "npm run start" in the console to start up a dev instance in the browser